Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Instruction Serves as Structural Anchor

 \subsubsection{Metric: Latent Decision Alignment Rate}

-To quantify the crystallization of modality arbitration, we propose the Latent Decision Alignment Rate (LDAR).
-This metric measures the synchronization between the internal state of the anchors and the final behavioral output.

-Let $S \in \mathcal{D}$ be a sample from our diagnostic dataset, and $y_{f} \in \{v, t\}$ be the target modality correctly followed by the model.
-We consider the instruction anchor at layer $l$ to be aligned if the signal strength of the target modality dominates its competitor.
-Formally:
+To quantify the crystallization of modality arbitration within struction tokens, we propose Latent Decision Alignment Rate (LDAR), which measures the layer-wise synchronization between the internal state of instruction tokens and final behavioral output.
+Given a sample, we consider instruction tokens at layer $l$ to be aligned with final output if the signal strength of the instruction-compliant subspace dominates its competitor.
+Formally, for a diagnostic dataset $\mathcal{D}$, the LDAR at layer $l$ is defined as:

-where $y_{c}$ is the competing modality.
-An LDAR of $1.0$ indicates resolved arbitration, while $0.5$ represents a state of latent uncertainty.